sduclassroom/splab3/README.md

 ## splab3 - pipeline

 ### Aim
-- Learn to build a pipeline of processes using various system calls.
+- Learn how to combine several processes in a pipeline using various system calls and pipes.

 ### Task